 First ‘Shrek’ ride in the United States opening at new Universal theme park

-Shrek & Fiona’s Happily Ogre After, the first “Shrek” ride in the U.S., will open at the new Universal Kids theme park near Dallas, Texas, in 2026.
+Shrek & Fiona’s Happily Ogre After, the first “Shrek” ride in the U.S., will open at the new Universal Kids theme park near Dallas, Texas, on July 1, 2026.

 In the land formally named “DreamWorks’ Shrek’s Swamp,” Universal says guests can “take a ride on Shrek & Fiona’s Happily Ogre After to hear how an ogre and a princess were enchanted by love.”